Why 'AHS' Took Us Back to the Murder House -- Without Any of the Old Characters

 This article contains very minor spoilers for parts 1 and 2 of “American Horror Stories: Rubber (Wo)man”

-The first two episodes of the “AHS” anthology spinoff “American Horror Stories” — a two parter, so it’s one creepy tale — are finally here.
-“Rubber (Wo)man” is the name of this one, and as that title implies the premise here is one that draws heavily on the past of the franchise.
+The first two episodes of the “AHS” anthology spinoff “American Horror Stories” — which comes in two parts, so it’s essentially functions as a movie — are finally here.
+“Rubber (Wo)man” is the name of this one, and as that title implies the premise is one that draws heavily on the past of the franchise.

 We’re talking about a story here that takes place in the Murder House, with a killer who wears the haunted Rubber Man gimp suit.
 The very concept here is a callback.